arijitgupta42/arijitgupta42/README.md

 I'm a student developer and my fields of interest are Machine Learning and Artficial Intelligence.

-- 🔭 I’m currently working on topics related to Natural Language Processing
+- 🔭 I’m currently working on topics related to Natural Language Processing and Computer Vision

 - 📫 How to reach me: Feel free to drop a mail for any sort of collaborations